Applications are now open for the American Airlines AAdvantage MileUp credit card, the latest co-branded airline credit card with no annual fee.

 - 1 mile per dollar spent on all other eligible purchases

-This card is more or less identical to the Blue Delta SkyMiles credit card from American Express.
-Both cards offer a 10,000-mile signup bonus with their respective airlines.
+This card is more or less identical to the Delta SkyMiles Blue American Express Card.
+Both cards offer a 10,000-mile welcome offer bonus after spending $500 in the first three months of card membership with their respective airlines.
 However, 10,000 miles doesn’t get you very far – a short domestic one-way flight, at most.
 And like the Delta card, this AAdvantage card doesn’t come with benefits like free checked baggage or priority boarding.